West Brit: Contemporary usage

-Not all people so labelled may actually be characterised by these stereotypical views and habits.
+Not all people so labelled may actually be characterised by these stereotypical opinions and habits.

 Public perception and self-identity can vary.
-During his 2011 presidential campaign, Sinn Féin candidate Martin McGuinness criticised what he called West Brit elements of the media, who he said were out to undermine his attempt to win the election.
+During his 2011 presidential campaign, Sinn Féin candidate Martin McGuinness criticised what he termed West Brit elements of the media, who he said were out to undermine his attempt to win the election.
 He later said it was an "off-the-cuff remark" but did not define for the electorate what (or who) he had meant by the term.

-Irish entertainer Terry Wogan, who spent most of his career working for the BBC in Britain, described himself as a West Brit: "I'm an effete, urban Irishman.
+Irish TV and radio presenter Terry Wogan, who spent most of his career working for the BBC in Britain, described himself as a West Brit: "I'm an effete, urban Irishman.
 I was an avid radio listener as a boy, but it was the BBC, not RTÉ.
 I was a West Brit from the start. [...]
 I'm a kind of child of the Pale.
-I think I was born to succeed here [in the UK]; I have much more freedom than I had in Ireland."
+I think I was born to succeed here [in the UK]; I have much more freedom than I had in Ireland".
 He became a dual citizen of Ireland and the UK and was eventually knighted by Queen Elizabeth II.

 The Irish Times columnist Donald Clarke noted a number of things that may prompt the application of a West Brit label, including being from Dublin (or south Dublin), supporting UK-based football teams, using the phrase "Boxing Day", or voting for Fine Gael.

 Similar terms

-Castle Catholic was applied more specifically by Republicans to middle-class Catholics assimilated into the pro-British establishment, after Dublin Castle, the centre of the British administration.
-Sometimes the exaggerated pronunciation spelling Cawtholic was used to suggest an accent imitative of British Received Pronunciation.

-These identified Catholic unionists whose involvement in the British system was the whole aim of O'Connell's Emancipation Act of 1829.
-Having and exercising their new legal rights under the Act, Castle Catholics were then rather illogically being pilloried by other Catholics for exercising them to the full.
+Castle Catholic, a derogatory term first used in the mid-19th century including in the writings of John Mitchel, is defined in some sources as equivalent to "collaborator".
+It has been applied by some Republicans to well-off and middle-class Irish Catholics holding Unionist or pro-British sympathies who were integrated into the Dublin Castle administration at Dublin Castle.
+Sometimes an exaggerated pronunciation spelling was used, Castle Cawtholic, to suggest that their accents were imitative of Received Pronunciation.
+Speaking in 2020, the historian Donal Fallon suggested that the term has a "conspiratorial aspect" and that there is a "sharp edge to Castle Catholic that isn't really there in West Brit".

-The old-fashioned word shoneen (from Irish: Seoinín, diminutive of Seán, thus literally 'Little John', and apparently a reference to John Bull) was applied to those who emulated the homes, habits, lifestyle, pastimes, clothes, and zeitgeist of the Protestant Ascendancy.
+The word shoneen (from Irish: Seoinín, diminutive of Seán, thus literally 'Little John', and allegedly a reference to John Bull) was applied to those who emulated the homes, habits, lifestyle, pastimes, clothes, and opinions of the Protestant Ascendancy.
 P. W. Joyce's English As We Speak It in Ireland defines it as "a gentleman in a small way: a would-be gentleman who puts on superior airs."
+The Irish historian and academic, F. S. L. Lyons, defined a "shoneen" as a person "of native Irish stock who committed the unforgivable sin of aping English or West-Briton manners and attitudes".

-A variant since c.
-1840, jackeen ('Little Jack'), was used in the countryside in reference to Dubliners with British sympathies; it is a pun, substituting the nickname Jack for John, as a reference to the Union Jack, the British flag.
-In the 20th century, jackeen took on the more generalized meaning of "a self-assertive worthless fellow".
+Similar to shoneen, another variant since c.
+1840, jackeen ('Little Jack'), was used in the countryside in reference to Dubliners with Unionist sympathies; it is a pun, substituting the nickname Jack for John, as a reference to the Union Jack.
+During the 20th century, jackeen took on the more generalized meaning of "a self-assertive worthless fellow".